musicmunky/fusionjs/README.md

 #### Requirements
 The main thing you'll need if you want to use this is some version of jQuery, preferably the latest 1.x release greater than 1.8 or so.
 I haven't tested the library with any of the 2.x or 3.x releases, so there's no guarantee it'll work with them.
 You might ask, again, why I'm using this library at all when I'm already importing jQuery?
-Well, honestly the only reason the library need jQuery is for the AJAX stuff, which I'm currently working on replacing.
-The plan is to get to a point where it doesn't need jQuery, but until then you'll need it if you plan on doing an AJAX calls.
+Well, honestly the only reason the library needs jQuery is for the AJAX stuff, which I'm currently working on replacing.
+The plan is to get to a point where it doesn't need jQuery, but until then you'll need it if you want to make any AJAX calls.